microsoft/vscode-cmake-tools/docs/cmake-presets.md

 If you have identified a problem, the best way to report it is by submitting an issue to the [CMake Tools extension repository](https://github.com/microsoft/vscode-cmake-tools).

-## Run CMake from the command line or a continuous integration (CI) pipeline
+## Run CMake from the command line or a CI pipeline

 You can use the same `CMakePresets.json` and `CMakeUserPresets.json` files to invoke CMake in Visual Studio Code, and from the command line.
 The [CMake](https://cmake.org/cmake/help/latest/manual/cmake.1.html) and [CTest](https://cmake.org/cmake/help/latest/manual/ctest.1.html) documentation are the best resources for invoking CMake and CTest with `--preset`.
-CMake version 3.20 or higher is required.
+CMake version 3.20 or later is required.

 The following commands can be run from the directory where your `CMakePresets.json` is located: